scale-it/algo-builder/docs/guide/README.md

 A `sample-project` is provided for your reference.

-Further information about the `sample-project` can be found [here](https://github.com/scale-it/algo-builder/blob/master/packages/algob/sample-project/js/README.md)
+Further information about the `sample-project` can be found in sample project [README](https://github.com/scale-it/algo-builder/blob/master/packages/algob/sample-project/js/README.md) file.

 **NOTE**:
 a) You can put smart contracts directly in `/assets` directory as well as in `/assets` subdirectory.
 For example, you can store your PyTEAL files in `assets/pyteal/<file.py>`.